Jacklu0831/Image-Captioning/README.md

 ---

-## Dependencies

-NumPy, os, json, h5py, PyTorch, matplotlib, Pillow, scikit-image, SciPy, Jupyter Notebook/Google Colab, tqdm.

----

 ## Possible Improvements

-- Better hardware enables the use of MS COCO, higher batch size, higher epoch
+- Better hardware enables the use of MS COCO dataset, higher batch size, higher epoch
-- Try hard-attention and compare performances
+- Try hard-attention (stochastic approach) and compare performances
 - Fine-tune ResNet longer to fit the dataset
-- Perform image augmentation (ie. horizontal flip) ie MS COCO is still not enough (unlikely)
-- Instead of constant teacher forcing, [scheduled sampling](https://arxiv.org/pdf/1506.03099.pdf) has been proven to be better based on probability.
+- Instead of teacher forcing for each word, [scheduled sampling](https://arxiv.org/pdf/1506.03099.pdf) has been proven to be better based on probability
 - As mentioned in [the paper](https://arxiv.org/abs/1502.03044), a major drawback of using attention is distilling the important parts of an image especially on images that have a lot of things going on.
-This problem is addressed by [DenseCap](https://cs.stanford.edu/people/karpathy/densecap/) where the objects are first recognized in separate windows.
+This problem is addressed by [DenseCap](https://cs.stanford.edu/people/karpathy/densecap/) where the objects are first recognized in separate windows

 ---

+## Dependencies

+NumPy, os, json, h5py, PyTorch, matplotlib, Pillow, scikit-image, SciPy, Jupyter Notebook/Google Colab, tqdm.

+---

+## Try it

+To see what my model would say about your own image, call `Python visualize_result.py -i /path/to/image -o /path/to/output`.

 ## Files

 <pre>
 README.md            - self